 ISO revise their Standards every 6 to 8 years.
-The Standards for Quality and Environment Management Systems have been revised recently by 2015 versions and replace their previous versions of 2008 and 2004 respectively.
-All organisations bearing ISO certification are required to upgrade their certificates to comply with the updated requirements.
-ISO allow 3 years for all companies to upgrade their management systems to the new standard, meaning thereby that the Standards ISO 9001:2015 and ISO 14001:2015 will come into full force by September 2018.
+The Standards for Quality and Environment Management Systems have been revised recently by 2015 versions and replace their previous versions of 2008 and 2000 respectively.
+All organizations bearing ISO certification are required to upgrade their certificates to comply with the updated requirements.
+ISO allows 3 years for all companies to upgrade their management systems to the new standard, meaning that the Standards ISO 9001:2015 and ISO 14001:2015 (though published by SAI-Global in January 2016 in Australia and hence known as 2016 Standards) came into force in September 2018.
+Safety Standards AS 4801 and OHSAS 18001 were replaced in Australia by ISO 45001 in 2018 to be in line with the Quality and Environment Standards.

 Apart from quite a few normative definition changes, the new Standards bring the processes that are critical to businesses in their survival and growth into focus with a greater emphasis on strategic planning and risk-based thinking.
 Both Standards besides introducing dramatic changes in the structure and outlook are standardised with 10 clauses each.
 The Standard ISO 9001:2015 has also deleted the provision of “exclusions” and made clauses like design and development a comprehensive part of the Standard.
 Salient changes incorporated in the proposed new Standard ISO 9001:2015 include:

-- Feature 10 clauses postulating common terminology applicable to all Management Systems such as ISO 14001 or OHSAS 18001.
+- Feature 10 clauses postulating common terminology applies to all Management Systems such as ISO 14001 and ISO 45001.

-- Greater emphasis on understanding the organisation and its context together with needs and expectations of interested parties.
+- Greater emphasis on understanding the organization and its context together with the needs and expectations of interested parties.

 - Greater emphasis on top management engagement.